 - During this period, you will experience a surge in good feelings, emotional stability, and overall strength and endurance due to the reduction of HCG and shifting estrogen and progesterone levels.

 - Don’t worry about the appearance of hair in weird places.
 Due to hormones, pregnant women very often begin to grow hair on their nipples, stomach, and face.
 Most of the excessive hair growth will reconcile itself within five to six months after giving birth

-Week 14 To-Do List and Reminders
+To-Do List and Reminders at 14 Weeks Pregnant

 - With the all-new surge in energy, take hold of the opportunity and engage in activities that promote health and wellness.
 While you may have been too tired in earlier months of pregnancy to exercise, develop healthy eating habits, and devise strategies to mitigate weight gain, now is an opportune time for you.

 - Increase your level of exercise by adding 10 to 15 minutes to your regime

 - Strive for at least 30 minutes of exercise – it can boost circulation levels to help your baby grow, increase your strength and endurance, and even assist in reducing the presence of varicose veins

 - Focus on strategies to mitigate weight gain, such as making pre-portioned snacks that you can take on the go with you.
 Almonds, seeds, hard-boiled eggs, and pre-cut veggies are all fantastic options

 - Prenatal yoga classes are a great low-impact exercise option